orgec/technical-writing-portfolio/api-guide/api-reference.md

 # API Reference

-This document provides a complete reference for the Scan API endpoints.
+This document provides a structured reference for the Scan API endpoints, including request formats, parameters, and response structures.
+It is intended for developers who need precise technical details.

 ---